Gruffel/ImageCarousel/README.md

 **Note:** I initially had native lazy loading on all subsequint images after the first image but I found this actually slowed everything down.
 Instead I stuck with defer='async' on all images other than the first and it made a substatial improvement.

+Here is a repository for the [whole template](https://github.com/Gruffel/Jekyll-Template#jekyll-template-work).

+If you would like to learn more here is [my portfolio website](https://turtonic.com).